 Effortlessly adjustable, incredibly durable and also reclinable, the cream-of-the-crop Thule RideAlong child bike seat is easily one of the best rear-mounted bike seats on the market.
 Available as a frame-mounted seat only, it won’t fit as many adult bikes as other Thule bike seats, but it’s the most luxurious seat in their line-up.

 So what makes the Thule RideAlong stand out in a sea of other child bike seats?
 And what makes it truly worth a slightly higher investment?
-Read the review below to find out!
+We’ve tested almost 40 child bike seats, so read the review below to find out!

 BEST FOR: Parents who want the best quality child bike seat on the market, but don’t need a ton of ventilation.

 MOUNT TYPE: Rear frame

 - Backpack-style shoulder straps are soft, padded, secure, and don’t slip down.
 Adjusting them is a breeze!

 - Blue color-coded adjustment system is so easy to use